 Currently the Cumberland units go unstable for the STS but the instability is confined to the Cumberland units.
 This can be seen in the first line of the table above.
 If the Calvert City generation is added with the transfer trip mechanism then this scenario produces the same results.
 The Cumberland units still go unstable and no other units go unstable.
 If TVA is interested in mitigating the instability at Cumberland demonstrated by this stability study, they should consider the reinstallation of fast valving capability at Cumberland or installing another transmission line.

 With respect to the integration of TVA’s 161-kV system at the Calvert City Power project site into the proposed 500-kV substation, Patterson & Dewar’s stability study indicates that it improves the area stability in some cases but that it does not address the STS as well as the transfer trip mechanism.
-The addition of a 500-161-kV transformer at Calvert, therefore, does not provide enough benefit to warrant the cost.
+The addition of a 500/161-kV transformer at Calvert, therefore, does not provide enough benefit to warrant the cost.

 CONCLUSIONS